anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 There are a number of different container runtimes.
 The simplest form of runtimes, the low-level container runtimes, only manage the operating system capabilities, such as cgroups and namespaces, and then run commands from within those cgroups and namespaces.
-An example of this type of runtime is runc, which underpins many of the higher-level runtimes and is considered a reference implementation of the Open Container Initiative (OCI) runtime spec. :cite:p:`ociruntime` This specification includes details on how an implementation (that is, an actual container runtime such as runc) must, for example, configure resource shares and limits (such as CPU, memory, IOPS) for the containers that Kubernetes (via the kubelet) schedules on that node.
-This is important to ensure that the features and capabilities described in the Reference Model :cite:p:`refmodel` are supported by this RA and delivered by any downstream Reference Implementations (RIs) to the instance types defined in the RM.
+An example of this type of runtime is runc, which underpins many of the higher-level runtimes and is considered a reference implementation of the Open Container Initiative (OCI) runtime spec. :cite:p:`ociruntime_ra2` This specification includes details on how an implementation (that is, an actual container runtime such as runc) must, for example, configure resource shares and limits (such as CPU, memory, IOPS) for the containers that Kubernetes (via the kubelet) schedules on that node.
+This is important to ensure that the features and capabilities described in the Reference Model :cite:p:`refmodel_ra2` are supported by this RA and delivered by any downstream Reference Implementations (RIs) to the instance types defined in the RM.

 Where low-level runtimes are used for the execution of a container within an operating system, the more complex and